janbre/PirateBoxRadio/Piratebox/PirateBoxRadio/README.md

 #### Installing needed packages
 There's no way all this is going to fit on rootfs, but luckily we have access to external storage on the USB-drive.
 Assuming you've placed the packages in a folder "packages" Let's install them with ```opkg install -d ext packages/*```

-You'll probably get the following error message at the end of the opkg-output, but just ignore it:
+You'll probably get the following error messages at the end of the opkg-output, but just ignore it:
 ```
- *pkg_run_script: package "kmod-sound-core" postinst script returned status 127
+sed: 19-input-core: No such file or directory
- *opkg_configure: kmod-sound-core.postint returned 127
+sed: 30-sound-core: No such file or directory
 ```

 #### Configuring icecast and ices